Skip to main content

 You must specify where form submissions should be stored:

-• Select a Folder to hold new submissions
+• Select or create a Folder to hold new submissions

-• Or choose an existing data document to which new submissions will be attached as children
+• Or choose an existing record to which new submissions will be attached as children

 3. Open the Share & Forms Dialog

-• Open the relevant parent (folder or data document)
+• Open the relevant parent (folder or record)

 • Click “Sharing & Forms” in the top-right corner